MicrosoftDocs/win32/desktop-src/Controls/em-setdisableolelinkconversion.md

 ## Return value

-If the operation succeeds, the return value is a nonzero value.
-If the operation fails, the return value is zero.
+If the return value is S_OK, the linked object will be converted.
+If the return value is other than S_OK, the linked object will be disabled.

 ## Remarks